The Walking Dead: Saints & Sinners debuts on VR in 2019

 Skydance Interactive announced that The Walking Dead: Saints & Sinners will debut in 2019.
 It’s the company’s first foray into VR, though it hasn’t said what platforms this will appear on.

-The game is being developed in partnership with Skybound Entertainment, which is headed by The Walking Dead creator Robert Kirkman.
+The company is making the game in partnership with Skybound Entertainment, which is headed by The Walking Dead creator Robert Kirkman.

-Set in the flooded remains of New Orleans, the game will challenge players to make their way through the iconic quarters, as they explore what has become a brutal, unforgiving wasteland.
+Set in the flooded remains of New Orleans, the game will challenge players to make their way through the city’s quarters, as they explore what has become a wasteland.

 Players will have to deal with others struggling to survive in what remains of this once vibrant city where the walkers will be the least of your problems.